System restore is not a highly hyped feature of Windows - but it should be.

 PC experts have a constant refrain - backup, backup, backup.
 And that is very good advice.
 But when your PC goes haywire reaching for your backup disk or reinstalling a saved system image is not necessarily the first thing you should try.

-For more detailed information concerning Windows System Restore try these Microsoft links:
+For more detailed information concerning Windows System Restore try this Microsoft link:

 What is System Restore?